TakuyaFujimura/dcase-asd-toolkit/README.md

 **How to**

 - Specify `data_dir` and `dcase` in `jobs/format/run.sh`
-- This will create a formatted dataset by making symbolic links to the original dataset (while keeping the original dataset)
+- This process creates a formatted dataset by generating symbolic links to the original dataset (without modifying the original files).
-- The ground truth normal/anomalous labels are added during this process
+- Normal/anomalous ground truth labels for test data are added during this process.

 ```bash
 [dcase-asd-library]$ cd jobs/format